Volvo · SUV · 2026

 Pros

-- Bowers and Wilkins speakers are top-five I've ever heard in a car
+- Bowers & Wilkins speakers are top five in any car

 Cons

-- No physical HVAC controls — all buried in the touchscreen
+- Too many controls buried in the touchscreen

 Value for Money